MuhammadHassanBashir/Helm-packaging/README.md

     Go to your repository on GitHub.
     Click on "Settings".
     Scroll down to "GitHub Pages".
-    Select the source branch and folder (e.g., main branch and /root or /docs folder).
+    Select the source branch and folder (e.g., main branch and /docs folder).
     Verify that the index.yaml file is accessible via your browser by visiting: